Tarmean/tarmean.github.io/OpenRec.md

 - I have not done much benchmarking.
 The HitTest optimization seems to help, but a direct comparison against handwritten traversals would be nicer
 - `recurse` should only count as a success if the result differs from the original value.
 Some monad transformer should handle this, but I have not found a way to make this composable with user monads yet

-If anyone has ideas for the success tracking I'm all ears!
+If anyone has ideas for the success tracking, or better inlining, I'm all ears!
+There is a reason fast OOP languages tend to run with a JIT compiler - specializing all indirect calls away would be fantastic.
 If the API gets polished a bit further this could be a library instead of a neat design pattern.
 Thanks for reading!